Harmontown/harmontown.github.io/docs/_episodes/041/index.md

 title:                "Harmoncountry: Charlotte, NC"
 image:                "episode-placeholder.jpg"
 description: |-
   A quiet military bunker in Charlotte known as The Comedy Zone is the site of a kinder, gentler town meeting than Nashville's booze-drenched hootenanny.
-Mayor Harmon attempts to write a constitution and learns about the deep seated, low-stakes conflict...
+Mayor Harmon attempts to write a constitution and learns about the deep seated, low-stakes conflict between the Carolinas.
+In D&D, the band reunites aboard a spaceship and Erin shames a loud lady.
 showDate:
 releaseDate:          "2013-01-16 23:29:00Z"
 duration:             "01:41:15"